Berichte 2013

 First information afternoon of the Namibia Association

 Around 50 interested people came to an information afternoon of the newly founded Namibia Support Association in the Protestant community center in Pfedelbach.
 A slide show first presented the country with its impressive landscapes, diverse animal life, individual tribes and, for us Germans, not always glorious history (Herero uprising).
-Stefan Jakob then sang three sensitive songs whose lyrics spoke of the hope for justice and gratitude.
+Afterwards, Stefan Jakob sang three sensitive songs, the lyrics of which spoke of the hope for justice and gratitude.
 Interesting conversations took place over coffee and cake in a cozy atmosphere.
-Joachim Knoche (the chairman of the association) and his wife Margret then reported on their own experiences during their stay in Namibia from 1988 to 1996.
+Afterwards, Joachim Knoche (the chairman of the association) and his wife Margret reported on their own experiences during their stay in Namibia from 1988 to 1996.
 Support is necessary because there is a lack of almost everything: food, clothing, childcare, school and medical equipment.

 In addition, a Namibian aid organization for disadvantaged children, orphans and a private school in Windhoek for school dropouts are supported.